RickWong/match-with/README.md

 ## Community

-Let's start one together!
+Let me know what you think.
 After you ★ this project, follow me [@Rygu](https://twitter.com/rygu) on Twitter.
-Let me know what you think.

 ## License